zhigang1992/react-native-jsonschema-form/README.md

 };
 ```

-We also provide a Context as a form of overriding defaults
+We also provide a Context as a form of overriding defaults and theming

 ```typescript
 import ReactNativeForm, {defaultProps, FormContext} from 'rjsf-native';